Dynamic Therapy for Conscious Living

 -

-Dropping the Struggle with Our Inner & Outer World
+Dropping the Struggle with Our Inner & Outer Worlds

-Acceptance is both an essential skill and process of letting go of what is not serving us anymore, developing willingness to make space for our all of our feelings (especially the challenging ones) to understand what they are communicating (what we care about, what we should do).
-This process allows our thoughts and feelings to come and go on their own as we get better at reinvesting our energy toward our aligning our actions with our values and what truly matters.
+Acceptance is not simply about needing to like something—it is totally natural to feel frustrated. angry, or sad… But it doesn’t usually work to stay frustrated, angry, or sad.
+Acceptance is both a vital skill and process of letting go of what is not within our control, moving away from what’s not serving us, and developing willingness to make space for all of our feelings to understand what they are communicating (e.g., what we care about, how we should act, what we should do).
+The process of acceptance strengthens our ability to allow our thoughts and feelings to come and go on their own while we reinvest our attention, energy, and time into what matters.

 -

 Do you know what motivates you?
 What drives you to act the way you do?
 Do you know which direction you are moving toward?
 And are you truly honest with yourself about whether what you’ve been doing is working or not?
-The freedom to choose can sometimes be a curse, especially when we are struggling or feeling impulsive.
+Our freedom to choose in the modern world can sometimes be a curse, as the “options” we now have to deal with our psychological issues create larger problems in living.
 As we begin to learn more about ourselves, where we currently are, and the gap between where we would like to go, we begin to consider what specific things need to change and how to prioritize that.
 This process emphasizes gaining clarity around our true values and selves: who do we want to be, what do we stand for, what type of quality do we want to see in our choices/actions (especially when life is challenging)?

 -